Hercessi

 What is Hercessi?

-Hercessi is a targeted treatment, not chemotherapy, because it targets cancers that have large amounts of receptor proteins called HER2.
+Hercessi is a targeted treatment, not chemotherapy, because it targets cancers with large amounts of receptor proteins called HER2.
 HER2 is thought to send signals to cells telling them to grow and divide rapidly, causing tumors to form.
 By targeting and attaching to these receptors, Hercessi is thought to inhibit the growth and cell division of human tumor cells that overexpress HER2 and also tell the body’s immune system to destroy the cell.
 Normal cells also have HER2, but less of it, so Hercessi can affect normal cells, causing side effects.

 Hercessi was approved as a biosimilar to Herceptin on April 25, 2024.
-A biosimilar means it is approved based on data demonstrating that it is highly similar to an FDA-approved biological product, known as a reference product (in this case, Herceptin) and that there are no clinically meaningful differences.
+A biosimilar means it is approved based on data demonstrating that it is highly similar to an FDA-approved biological product, known as a reference product (in this case, Herceptin), and that there are no clinically meaningful differences.

 Hercessi side effects